ktorz-net/hacka-py/BOARD.md

 [ ] Asking for hub registers (present 'open' agents).
 [ ] Connect a hub agent.
 [ ] Hub an Agent like another, in another Hub
+[ ] Search for Python command handler and remove the home made version.

 ## Generic Agents